comp-journalism/UMD-J479V-J779V-Spring2016/README.md

 - A university statistics course, or permission of the instructor

 ####Textbook and readings####
 - There is no single textbook for the course.
 Readings will draw on a wide range of texts including books, articles, and research papers.
-Copyrighted readings may be linked to the syllabus but hosted on UMD's ELMS so you may need to log in there to download PDFs.
+Copyrighted readings may be linked to the syllabus you many need to access the PDF via the library, or by following the link from a computer on campus (which will automatically authenticate and give you access).
 Since readings may be updated over the course of the semester please check the online schedule on a weekly basis in order to get that week’s readings.
+- A recommended text for the skills aspects of the course is: Pythong for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython.
+[Amazon Link](http://www.amazon.com/Python-Data-Analysis-Wrangling-IPython/dp/1449319793]

 ####Other Resources####
 - Computational Journalism Course @ Georgia Tech [Link](https://compjournalism.wordpress.com/)